jwalton/kube-auth-proxy/README.md

   value "token", and inject this as a bearer token in an "Authorization" header for all requests forwarded to the service.

+- `kube-auth-proxy/basicAuthUsername` - A username to send in basic auth credentials to the target.
+If `kube-auth-proxy/basicAuthPasswordSecret` or `kube-auth-proxy/basicAuthPassword` is not present, this will be ignored.
+- `kube-auth-proxy/basicAuthPasswordSecret` - A reference to a secret, used
+  to send basic auth credentials to the target.
+For example:

+        kube-auth-proxy/basicAuthPasswordSecret: "{secretName: 'mysecret', dataName: 'password'}"

+- `kube-auth-proxy/basicAuthPassword` - A password to send in basic auth credentials to the target.
+In general you should prefer `kube-auth-proxy/basicAuthPasswordSecret` over this.

 ### Restrictions

 Note that if more than one restriction is defined, they are "or"ed together.